10 Tips When Facing Divorce | Monmouth County Divorce and Family Lawyer

-Divorce Tips From Monmouth County Divorce Attorney Corinne Campi
+Divorce Tips From Monmouth County Divorce and Family Lawyer Corinne Campi

 1. Know your assets and liabilities.
 Property division, child support, any alimony payments or settlement, and other financial issues can be complex and intensely disputed in divorce.
 With so much on the line, some people try to take unfair advantage.
 Documentation and knowledge add up to protection for you.